mickfuzz/phd4/_posts/2022-2-14-abstract-and-concrete-frameworks.md

 - The Stickiness of Concrete Computing
 - Inclusive Computing between the Concrete and the Abstract.
 - Celebrating the Concrete
+- Keeping it Real - helping learners navigate the concrete and abstract in computing education

 ## Introduction